danielir957/WebDevFinalProject/README.md

 # WebDevFinalProject

 A full‑stack task management web application built for a Web Development final project.
-This project features an Express‑based backend using Redis for persistent storage and a separate static frontend with multiple screens and a custom UI design.
-The application includes a Welcome page, Home/Tasks page, Add Task page, and a Timer page with digital scoreboard animations and smooth UI transitions.
+The project features an Express‑based backend using Redis for persistent storage and a separate static frontend with multiple screens and custom UI animations.
+The application includes a Welcome page, Home/Tasks page, Add Task page, and Timer page with a digital scoreboard animation and smooth transitions.

-## Features
+## Full‑Stack Application

-- **Full‑Stack Application:**
+This project is a complete, integrated web application that covers both the client and server sides:
-  - **Backend:** Node.js, Express, Redis
+- **Backend:** Built with Node.js and Express, it handles all API endpoints and uses Redis to persistently store task data.
-  - **Frontend:** HTML, CSS, JavaScript (vanilla) with custom animations and responsive design
+- **Frontend:** A static website built using HTML, CSS, and vanilla JavaScript.
+It includes multiple screens:
-- **Multiple Screens:**
-  - **Welcome Page:** Greets the user with a personalized welcome message and a custom GIF.
+  - **Welcome Page (index.html):** Greets users with personalized welcome text and an animated GIF.
-  - **Home/Tasks Page:** Displays tasks in curved rectangles with swaps and circular action buttons (Start, Delete, Move).
+  - **Home/Tasks Page (home.html):** Displays tasks in curved rectangles with smooth swap animations and circular action buttons for starting, deleting, and reordering tasks.
-  - **Add Task Page:** Allows users to add tasks with an optional description.
-This page opens in a new tab and, after submission, closes and refreshes the Home page.
+  - **Add Task Page (add.html):** Allows users to add new tasks with an optional description.
+This page opens in a new tab, and after submission, it automatically closes and refreshes the Home page.
-  - **Timer Page:** Shows task details and a digital scoreboard‑style timer with a buffer GIF animation.
-After finishing, the Timer page closes and refreshes the Home page.
+  - **Timer Page (task.html):** Presents task details with a digital scoreboard–style timer and a buffer GIF animation.
+Task content and description are forced to white for improved readability.
-- **UI/UX Details:**
-  - Custom color scheme with space‑gray backgrounds (each page’s background adjusted as needed), curved rectangles, circular buttons with hover effects, and the use of the **Pacifico** font.
+- **UI/UX:** Custom color scheme with space‑gray backgrounds, curved UI elements, circular buttons with hover effects, and the use of the **Pacifico** font to create a unique look.
-  - Swap animations between task rectangles for a smooth reordering experience.

 ## Technologies Used

-- **Backend:** Node.js, Express.js, Redis, Railway
+- **Backend:**
+  - **Node.js & Express.js:** For building the server and creating RESTful API endpoints.
+  - **Redis:** For in-memory, persistent storage of task data.
-- **Frontend:** HTML, CSS, JavaScript, Google Fonts (Pacifico), GitHub Pages
+- **Frontend:**
+  - **HTML, CSS, JavaScript:** Core technologies for a responsive and interactive UI.
+  - **Google Fonts (Pacifico):** For custom typography.
+  - **CSS Transitions & Animations:** For swap animations, confetti effects, and a digital scoreboard timer.
+- **Deployment:**
+  - **Railway:** Used to host the backend service (Express and Redis).
+  - **GitHub Pages:** Used to deploy the static frontend.

 ## Project Structure